State Custody related deaths

 Birmingham and Solihull Mental Health N…

-Concerns summary Delays in emergency response were caused by a cut-off 999 call, a staff member providing ambulance information from a distance without current patient status, and paramedics not being immediately escorted to the ward.
+Concerns summary (AI summary) Delays in emergency response were caused by a cut-off 999 call, a staff member providing ambulance information from a distance without current patient status, and paramedics not being immediately escorted to the ward.

 Kevin Forster